All Episodes

 I wouldn't worry about it.

-He'll be like, Hey, nice shirt.
+He'll be like, hey, nice shirt.

 That kind of thing.

-Yeah, it won't be very effective.
+Yeah, it's not going to be very effective.

 And I'll come back with something clever.